sadat1971/AutoAnalysis/README.md

 # AutoAnalysis
-This repository contains the code that is ready to use to run initial analysis on your data.
+This repository contains the code that is ready to use to run the initial analysis on your data.
+Please use it responsibly.